laballais/to_do_app/README.md

 ![alt text](Homepage.png)

 # Installation of Dependencies
-Simply run the command below in your project's root directory
+Simply run the command below in your project's root directory:

     npm install